Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 So, that piqued my curiosity.
 And when I found out that my niece and nephews had never been to a luau, I wanted to make sure to choose the most authentic luau in Oahu.

-How Does the Experience Nutridge Luau Compare to Other Oahu Luaus?
+How Does the Experience at Nutridge Luau Compare to Other Oahu Luaus?

 If you’ve ever been to a Hawaiian party or wedding reception, Experience Nutridge has all the same vibes.

 It’s a pretty intimate experience.
-I think there were about 60 people total versus the 300-500 at other luaus.
+I think there were about 60 people in total, versus 300-500 at other luaus.

 Most luaus have a pretty large staff, but Experience Nutridge is a small operation.
 Most of the performers also served food and ran the activities.
 This also means that they don’t have live music.